Home Exhibitions Publications Conflict Gallery Films Continuum A Cape for Healing PhD Work and Exhibition Installations

 With their children grown up, Eileen and her husband, Arthur, moved to North Wales in 2006 where they have made their home near the beautiful Mawddach Estuary.
 In 2009 she returned to Aberystwyth University and obtained an MA in Art and Art History and she now continues at the university to study part-time for a PhD in Fine Art.
-Within this, she is exploring the symbiotic relationship between stitch sound and word through the prism of the Troubles in Northern Ireland in the 1970s and 1980s.
+Within this, she is exploring the symbiotic relationship between stitch, sound and word through the prism of the Troubles in Northern Ireland in the 1970s and 1980s.